certtools/intelmq/docs/Bots.md

 * `ip`: IP of destination server
 * `hierarchical_output`: true for a nested JSON, false for a flat JSON (when sending to a TCP collector).
 * `port`: port of destination server
-* `separator`: separator of messages, eg. "\n", optional (when sending to a TCP collector, parameter shouldn't be present)
+* `separator`: separator of messages, eg. "\n", optional.
+When sending to a TCP collector, parameter shouldn't be present.
+    In that case, the output waits every message is acknowledged by "Ok" message the tcp.collector bot implements.